no1xsyzy/fyp/final.md

 ## Limitations

-Due to the time limit of the project, the intepreter cannot be carried out by C language.
+Due to the time limit of the project, the intepreter cannot be carried out with C language.
   There is not enough time for a full stack of libraries.
 It is also almost impossible to write a high-efficiency intepreter.
-  The language I choose to implement the new language is slow.
+  The existing language I chose for implementing the new language is slow.
-  There is not much time for optimization.
+  There is not much time for optimization, either.

 ## Structure